 We at Cardinal Hospice pride ourselves on offering outstanding end-of-life care.
 As such, our priority is protecting our patients and our team members from exposure to COVID-19.
 With the firm understanding that our population is high-risk for coronavirus transmission, we have implemented a number of safeguards to maximize patient and provider health: We are following all of the guidance from the Centers for Disease Control to the letter.
 We are monitoring local government guidance and county-level news for recommendations.
 We have recommitted our staff to proper hand-washing habits and are providing personal protective equipment to staff.
 We are confident in our ability to minimize risk for patients.
 Please feel free to contact us with questions or concerns at any time.

 In 2015, there were 1.4 million patients in hospice care.
 Are you looking for high-quality hospice home care for your loved one?
 In this article, you'll learn about the qualities to look for when choosing the right service.
 Read on to discover these qualities and feel relieved knowing your loved one is in good hands.
-What Is Hospice Care Before beginning and talking about the qualities to look for in hospice care, it's important to understand what hospice care is and isn't.
+What Is Hospice Care Service Before beginning and talking about the qualities to look for in hospice care service, it's important to understand what hospice care service is and isn't.
 It's not a place only for the elderly.
 Hospice care is for all ages who need care, hope, and comfort.
 It's normally for those with a life expectancy of six months or less.
 In hospice, there are a variety of illnesses treated that can include: Alzheimer's ALS Stroke Lung, heart, or kidney disease Dementia Cancer Neurological disorders These are just a few of the illnesses treated.
 When you choose hospice you'll know your loved one will be taken care of and as comfortable as possible.
 Care can always extend past 6 months and can be received for as long as the doctor and hospice care say.
-Who Is Involved in Hospice The staff will make visits to your home or other location depending on where your loved one is Read More
+Who Is Involved in Hospice Care Service The staff will make visits to your home or other location depending on where your loved one is Read More

 There are currently more than 1.4 million hospice patients in the United States and millions more who require palliative care.
 Are you or someone you love struggling with long-term pain or having difficulty recovering from a serious illness?
 Do you need help staying comfortable and managing your health from home?
 If you answered "yes" to either of these questions, you may be planning on hiring a professional for additional support.
-You may also be wondering whether hospice or palliative care is a better option.
+You may also be wondering whether hospice vs palliative care is a better option.
 Read on to learn more about the differences between hospice vs palliative care.
 You'll also receive some tips on how to choose which one is right for your loved one or for you.
-What Is Hospice?
+What Is Hospice vs Palliative Care?
 Hospice care is designed to provide physical comfort and compassion, as well as a feeling of dignity, to those who are suffering from a life-limiting illness.
 Hospice care at home is specifically meant for those whose life expectancy is, at the most, six months.
 When a patient stops receiving treatment for their illness, hospice care becomes an option to them.
 A patient may stop receiving treatment because they, personally, choose to no longer undergo it, or because they no longer have any treatment options available to them.
 Where Does Hospice Care vs Palliative Care Read More

 Hospice, also known as end-of-life care, is a service provided to patients suffering from a terminal illness and a reduced quality of life as a result of the symptoms of the illness.
-Hospice is used to provide relief from pain, shortness of breath, etc. so that the patient can focus on other things in his or her life.
-Hospice also provides counseling and practical help to relatives of the patient.
+The value of hospice at home is used to provide relief from pain, shortness of breath, etc. so that the patient can focus on other things in his or her life.
+One of the values of hospice is that it provides counseling and practical help to relatives of the patient.
 This will help them get through the process and handle the passing of the patient better.
-Hospice care can be home-based, in an independent facility specifically designed and built to provide hospice care or through programs managed through assisted living facilities, nursing homes, hospitals, etc. A hospice doesn’t need any accreditation or certification to be in business, but standards have been created by groups like the Joint Commission, Community Health Accreditation Partner, the National Hospice, and Palliative Care Organization.
-These must be met for hospices to stay open.
+Hospice care can be home-based, in an independent facility specifically designed and built to provide hospice care or through programs managed through assisted living facilities, nursing homes, hospitals, etc. The value of hospice care at home doesn’t need any accreditation or certification to be in business, but standards have been created by groups like the Joint Commission, Community Health Accreditation Partner, the National Hospice, and Palliative Care Organization.
+These must be met for the value of hospice to stay open.
 A common misconception regarding hospice is that the patient is refusing medical treatment.
-Hospice uses medical treatment to maximize the patient’s comfort.
+The value of hospice at home uses medical treatment to maximize the patient’s comfort.
 It does not include any kind of treatment designed to cure Read More